cosmos72/hyperluminal-mem/README.md

         (defun malloc (n-bytes)
           (declare (type unsigned-byte n-bytes))

-          (the cffi-sys:foreign-pointer (cffi-sys:%foreign-alloc n-bytes)))
+          (the maddress (cffi-sys:%foreign-alloc n-bytes)))

    Remember that the memory returned by `malloc` must be deallocated manually: call `mfree` on it when no longer needed.

 - `MALLOC-WORDS` allocates raw memory and returns it just like `malloc`.

-   It is usually more handy than `malloc` since almost all the functions below count and expect memory lengths in words, not in bytes.
+   It is usually more handy than `malloc` since almost all Hyperluminal-DB functions count and expect memory length in words, not in bytes.

    Definition:

         (defun malloc-words (n-words)
           (declare (type mem-size n-words))

-          (the cffi-sys:foreign-pointer #| ...implementation... |# ))
+          (the maddress #| ...implementation... |# ))

 - `MFREE` deallocates raw memory previously obtained with `malloc-words`, `malloc` or `cffi-sys:%foreign-alloc`.
+It is actually a simple alias for the function `cffi-sys:foreign-free` and it is equivalent to the `free()` function found in C/C++ languages.

+   Definition:

+        (defun mfree (ptr)
+          (declare (type maddress ptr))

+          (cffi-sys:foreign-free ptr))

 - `MDETECT-SIZE` examines a Lisp value, and tells how many words of raw memory are needed to serialize it.

-   It is useful to know how many bytes (or words) of raw memory must be allocated in order to write a serialized value.
+   It is useful to know how large a raw memory block must be in order to write a serialized value into it.
 It is defined as:

         (defun mdetect-size (value)
           (declare (type t value))